WarpZephyr/GucPackageUpdate/README.md

 Q: I drag and drop into the window but nothing happens?
 A: See Usage; Users must drag and drop into the program exe file, not the window it opens.

+Q: The tool says an error occurred about not finding rap files?
+A: See Requirements; Rap files are required to decrypt and encrypt packagelists.

 Q: The game is saying the DLC is corrupted?
 A: Make sure you didn't remove any DLC files and that the updater was ran after; If this still fails make an issue report.